Your Trusted Funeral Director in Dil’s Funeral Services

 How has your work in funeral service changed your perspective on the importance of community and connection?
 It has only really changed it by way of showing the importance of a funeral in sharing the life a person has had beyond just their life as a Grandfather, a Mother, a Son, a sister etc

 What personal qualities do you believe are essential for a Funeral Director, and how do you cultivate these in your daily work?
 It’s a long list but I think rather than cultivating them they are probably more the natural traits of a person, just some of those traits will be stronger than others.
 We need to have an emotional stability, be a good listener and a good communicator, be an empathetic rather than sympathetic person, have good time management while being flexible and adaptable and have logistical skills.
-We need to ba able to work as a team while being comfortable to work autonomously.
+We need to be able to work as a team while being comfortable to work autonomously.
 We also need to be a bit more tech savvy now days.
 The list can go on an on.
 At the end of it all we need to want to help people at one of the worst times in their life, not shy away from it.

 Closing Thoughts

 Is there a message or piece of advice you would like to share with families who are facing the loss of a loved one?
 Don’t not have a funeral!
-Even if its just a small family funeral it is important for the reasons I gave earlier (and a whole lot more).
+Even if it’s just a small family funeral it is important for the reasons I gave earlier (and a whole lot more).
 Funerals don’t have to be a big production, there is a lot of opportunity to do something that sits between a full funeral with all the bells and whistles and not doing anything at all.
-It is proven that by studies that by not having a funeral we are likely setting ourselves up to struggle with our grief even more.
+It is proven by studies, that by not having a funeral we are likely setting ourselves up to struggle with our grief even more.
 Allow yourselves the time to make considered rather than reactive choices.

 What do you hope families remember about their experience with you and Dil’s Funerals?
 They were given the time, support and guidance that they needed.
 That it was a true reflection of the life of the person and that they wouldn’t change a thing.
 That is has given them the start they needed with learning how to live without that person in their life.